Matt Reid, VP of sales and marketing at open source cloud provider Eucalyptus, discusses his company's cloud computing competition at VMworld 2010.

 Jo Maitland: Explain to everyone what exactly the product is.

 Matt Reid: What the product is, this is a piece of software.
-It
+It is downloaded

 on existing machines inside the data center, and it virtualizes the data,